History of Myrtle Beach, South Carolina in Timeline

 2020: Population of Myrtle Beach

-In 2020, the year-round population of Myrtle Beach was 35,682, making it the 13th-most populous city in South Carolina.
+In 2020, the census recorded Myrtle Beach's year-round population at 35,682, making it the 13th-most populous city in South Carolina.

-In 2023, the Myrtle Beach Metro Area had an estimated population of 397,478, making it one of the fastest growing metropolitan areas in the country.
+In 2024, the Myrtle Beach Metro Area had an estimated population of 479,426, marking it as one of the fastest-growing metropolitan areas in the country.